Create a Website Account - Manage notification subscriptions, save form progress and more.

 General Voting Day for local government elections will be Saturday, October 15, 2022.

 The CSRD uses same-day registration.
 You can register to vote at a polling station at an Advanced Voting Opportunity or on General Voting Day.
 A list of polling stations in your area can be found at the Voter Information page.
-Mail-in ballots are also available by completing an application to vote by mail.
+Mail-in ballots are also available.

 You must have two (2) pieces of identification that prove who you are and where you live.
 The ID must show your residential address and one of them must have your signature.
 If your ID does not show your residential address, you can make what is called a “solemn declaration” as to your residence.
 The voting clerk will have the form you need to use to make that declaration.
 Examples are: a Driver’s Licence, Care Card, Credit Card or a utility bill or tax notice.